 Also, if you need to purchase equipment (including autos) you might want to do so before the end of the year.

 If you are thinking about setting up a retirement plan, it is simpler to set up a 401(k)s, including a "solo 401(k)" before 12/31.
 However, new tax laws have extended the deadline until the due date of the tax return, including extensions.
 SEP-IRAs have always had the later deadline.

 Also, if you are setting up a retirement plan, talk to me about the Employer Auto Enrollment Credit for 401(k)s ($500) and the Small Employer Pension Plan Startup Costs Credit (up to $5,000).

 If your spouse or child is active in your business, consider hiring them so that you can contribute to his/her retirement account, too.

-If your LLC, partnership, or S corporation lost money in 2018, be sure that you have sufficient basis to be allowed to deduct the losses.
+If your LLC, partnership, or S corporation has lost money, be sure that you have sufficient basis to be allowed to deduct the losses.
 This is especially tricky for S corporation owners.